pyr/unilog/README.md

 If the `:console` key is present in the configuration map, it may be any of:

+* `false`
-- `false`: Do not log to the console.
+  * Do not log to the console.
+* `true`
-- `true`: Log to the console, using a pattern encoder and the default pattern.
+  * Log to the console, using a pattern encoder and the default pattern.
+* A string
-- A string: Log to the console, using a pattern encoder and the supplied pattern string.
+  * Log to the console, using a pattern encoder and the supplied pattern string.
+* A map
-- A map: Log to the console, other attributes are taken from the map.
-For instance: `{:console {:encoder :json}}`.
+  * Log to the console, other attributes are taken from the map.
+  * For instance: `{:console {:encoder :json}}`.

 ### File

 If the `:file` key is present in the configuration map, it may be any of:

-- A string: Log to the provided file, using a pattern encoder and the default pattern.
+* A string: Log to the provided file, using a pattern encoder and the default pattern.
-- A map: Log to a file, taking configuration attributes from the map.
-For instance: `{:file {:file "/var/log/foo.log" :encoder :json}}`
+* A map: Log to a file, taking configuration attributes from the map.
+  * For instance: `{:file {:file "/var/log/foo.log" :encoder :json}}`

 ### Files